li3zhen1/sociolinguistics-greeting-analysis/documents/Zhen_LING_Transformations_in_Chinese_Greeting_Expressions.typ

 // #v(2pt)
 #align(right)[
 \- Ken哥#sp 我们很挂念你#sp 你好吗?  \
-#sp #text(size: 8pt)[_Ken, we miss you so much.
-How are you doing?_]
+#sp #text(size: 8pt)[_Ken, we miss you so much. *How are you doing?*_]

 #v(2pt)
   ]

   ],
-  caption: [A dialogue from the movie 《英雄本色》 (_A Better Tomorrow II_, Hong Kong, 1987)], )<howareyou1>
+  caption: [A dialogue from the movie _A Better Tomorrow II_ \ (英雄本色II), Hong Kong, 1987], )<howareyou1>

-#v(4pt)
+#v(12pt)

+#figure(
+  box(stroke: 0.5pt, width: 100%, inset:1em )[
+#align(left)[
+\- 我们在澳洲#sp 就算是陌生人见面 #sp 也不说「嗨」#sp 而是说「你好吗」 \
+#sp #text(size: 8pt)[_When we meet strangers in Australia, we don't say *"hi"*.
+We say *"How are you?"*_]
+]

+// #v(2pt)
+#align(right)[
+\- 你已经养成习惯了#sp 每次给我发讯息都说#sp 「你好吗？」  \
+#sp #text(size: 8pt)[_You've adapted to this custom.
+You say *“How are you?”* every time you send me a message._]

+#v(2pt)
+  ]

+  ],
+  caption: [A dialogue from the movie _A Journey Through Time with Antony_ \ (陪安东尼度过漫长岁月), China mainland, 2015], )<anthony>

+#v(24pt)

-In _Rickshaw Boy_, the greeting "_Have you eaten?_" is closely tied the context where the listener is a rickshaw puller and led a difficult life, struggling to make ends meet.
-This greeting is a query about the need of food mixed with concern for the other's well-being, reflecting the socio-economic status of the speakers, emphasizing basic needs and communal care.
+In _Rickshaw Boy_ (@rickshaw), the greeting "_Have you eaten?_" is closely tied to the context where the listener is a rickshaw puller leading a difficult life, struggling to make ends meet.
+This greeting is a query about the need for food mixed with concern for the other's well-being, reflecting the socio-economic status of the speakers and emphasizing basic needs and communal care.

-In the second example from _A Better Tomorrow II_, the greeting "_How are you doing?"_ emerges in a context of reunion.
-It serves as an expression of longing and reconnection, indicating the speaker's concern after a prolonged separation.
-Compared to the commonly used English version of this greeting, the Chinese version serves more as an expression of genuine concern and longing, marking the re-establishment of a connection after a period of separation.
+In the second example (@howareyou1) from _A Better Tomorrow II_, the greeting "_How are you doing?"_ is set against the backdrop of a reunion.
+This greeting conveys a care close to its literal meaning and reflects the speaker's genuine concern following a long period of separation.
+Distinct from the common usage of this phrase in English, where it often functions as a conversational norm, the Chinese version serves more as an expression of genuine concern and longing, marking the re-establishment of a connection after a period of separation.

+In the third conversation (@anthony) from _A Journey Through Time with Antony_, the two speakers reunited after a long separation across different countries.
+The second speaker's comment on the first speaker's greeting underscores the notable difference between the Chinese and English versions of this greeting.
+The Chinese version of "_How are you doing?_" is not a commonly used greeting and often implies more personalized concern and intimacy, which is the reason why the second speaker highlighted the first speaker's use of this greeting.

-The close relationship between the context and the use of question form greetings resonates the analysis from @曲卫国_2001 — because of the openness of the topic, Chinese greetings are highly dependent on the context.
-Its specific use is restricted by many pragmatic factors.
-These examples also underscore how the function and significance of question form greetings in Chinese are deeply interwoven with the speakers' social dynamics and the situational context.
-Non-question form greetings like "_Hello!_" are more impersonal and less context-dependent, and thus emerging as a more common form of greeting.
+The close relationship between context and the usage of interrogative greetings resonates with the analysis of @曲卫国_2001.
+Due to the openness of the topic, Chinese greetings are highly context-dependent.
+Their specific usage is influenced by various pragmatic factors.
+Movie dialogue examples further highlight how the function and significance of interrogative greetings in Chinese are intricately linked with speakers' social dynamics and situational context.
+In contrast, non-interrogative greetings like "Hello!" are more impersonal and less reliant on context, hence emerging as a more prevalent form of greeting.

-The ongoing change of greeting patterns is a reflection of the change of contemporary Chinese society.
-The trend of greeting patterns in movie subtitles is consistent with the result from @XIA2023156's study.
-By studying classic Chinese literatures, they found that Chinese greetings between new acquaintances in the 20th century exhibit a tendency of “impersonalization” in terms of topic selection and the use of sentence patterns.
-The tendency of impersonalization is the most obvious diachronic change of interrogative greetings, which is consistent with the decline of question form greetings in our study.
-As the economy grows and focus on material life diminishes, the usage frequency of traditional greetings like "吃了吗?(_Have you eaten?_)" (which often concerns the basic survival status of the other person) decreases @XIA2023156.
-In a more stable and fast-paced social environment, the use of non-question form greetings like "你好!(_Hello!_)"  becomes more prevalent.
-Technological advancements, particularly the widespread use of social media and instant messaging tools, have also transformed the way people communicate.
-Communication on these platforms tends to be faster and more direct, possibly favoring more formalized greetings.
+The evolving patterns of greetings mirror changes in contemporary Chinese society.
+These patterns, as seen in movie subtitles, align with findings from @XIA2023156's study.
+By examining classic Chinese literature, they observed a trend toward "impersonalization" in greetings between new acquaintances in the 20th century, both in topic selection and sentence structure.
+This trend is the most notable diachronic change in interrogative greetings, corresponding with their decline in our study.
+As the economy develops and the focus shifts away from basic survival, the frequency of traditional greetings like "吃了吗?(_Have you eaten?_)" decreases, as noted by @XIA2023156.
+In a more stable and fast-paced society, the prevalence of non-interrogative greetings like "你好!(_Hello!_)" increases.
+Technological advancements, especially the widespread use of social media and instant messaging, have also transformed communication.
+The platforms often encourage quicker and more straightforward interactions, possibly favoring more standardized greetings.
+As noted in the movie conversations (@anthony), the speakers get more used to impersonalized greetings like "_Hi_" and English-styled "_How are you doing?_" becomes a somehow quirky variation of greeting.